 Deferred Compensation Plans: The District offers two Internal Revenue Code (IRC) Section 457 deferred compensation plans (the Plans) to eligible employees.
+Benefit terms, including contribution requirements for the Plans, were established by and may be amended by the Board of Directors, subject to bargaining unit MOUs.
 One Plan is administered by CalPERS and the other plan is administered by Nationwide Retirement Solutions, Inc. (Nationwide).
-The District has no contribution requirements for either plan and the participants may contribute voluntarily to the Plans up to the applicable IRC contribution limits.
+All permanent employees may participate in either plan at their hire date.
+The District had no contribution requirements for either plan at June 30, 2023 and the participants may contribute voluntarily to the Plans up to the applicable IRC contribution limits.
+The District will be required to match PEPRA employee contributions to the plans up to \$100 per month beginning the first pay period in July 2024.
 Employees vest immediately in their own contributions.
-The District made no contribution to either Plan and employees contributed \$61,576 and \$617,970 to the CalPERS and Nationwide Plans during the year ended June 30, 2022, respectively.
+The District made no contribution to either Plan and employees contributed \$64,414 and \$660,102 to the CalPERS and Nationwide Plans during the year ended June 30, 2023, respectively.
 Contributions are made to individual accounts held in qualifying trusts for each participant and participants self-direct investment options.